umich-biostatistics/AEenrich/README.md

 ## Overview

-Perform Adverse Event Enrichment Tests.
-The enrich function is used to perform Adverse event (AE) enrichment analysis.
-Unlike the continuous gene expression data, AE data are counts.
-Therefore, AE data has many zeros and ties.
+We extend existing gene enrichment tests to perform adverse event enrichment analysis.
+Unlike the continuous gene expression data, adverse event data are counts.
+Therefore, adverse event data has many zeros and ties.
 We propose two enrichment tests.
-AEFisher is a modified Fisher’s exact test based on pre-selected significant AEs, while AEKS is based on a modified Kolmogorov-Smirnov statistic.
+One is a modified Fisher’s exact test based on pre-selected significant adverse events, while the other is based on a modified Kolmogorov-Smirnov statistic.
+We add covariate adjustment to improve the analysis.

 ## Install from CRAN